6 Best Practices to Follow When Hiring Freelancers

 2. Learn How to Avoid Worker Misclassification

+To avoid misclassification from the start, offer freelancers a variety of ways to work.
+Remember, freelancers you hire will come from a wide variety of backgrounds and have different levels of self-employability.
 For example, some workers will clearly meet the legal qualifications to be classified as an independent contractor.
 Others may fall into a gray-zone because they don’t fully meet the requirements.
-Rather than forcing freelancers to work a certain way based on their background, offer them a few different options, or help them become qualified to work as an independent contractor.
+Rather than forcing freelancers to work a certain way based on their background, offer them a few different options, or help them become qualified to work as independent contractors.

 At MBO, we have a wealth of experience helping enterprises remove the risks associated with hiring freelancers.
 We can help you develop a range of engagement options to keep your company compliant and your freelancers happy.